 7. Have Protocols in Place for Mishaps

-To make these mishaps go as smooth for both you and the customer, write out a game plan to follow.
+To make these mishaps go as smoothly for both you and the customer, write out a game plan to follow.
 Know that orders will get lost and damaged.
-Statistically UPS, FEDEX and USPS are approximately the same when it comes to lost or damaged packages so be prepared to be notified by your customers (not the carrier) when a package is lost or damaged.
-Be prepared to take the blame by angry customers when this happens no matter how irrational that seems.
+Statistically, UPS, FedEx, and USPS are approximately the same when it comes to lost or damaged packages so be prepared to be notified by your customers (not the carrier) when a package is lost or damaged.
+Be prepared to take the blame from angry customers when this happens no matter how irrational that seems.
 Most will be very graceful and understanding but some will lash out and want to blame you personally.
-Have a thick skin about it and focus on making it right for the customer even if you must write that order off.
+Have a thick skin and focus on making it right for the customer even if you must write that order off.
 I find that goes a long way in improving seller/buyer relations.

 8. Share your Sales on Social Media

-The first thing to know here is you want to share your positives and not negatives.
-Remember your Positive Brand?
-Everyone is going to have some negative experience as a seller at some point but we want to highlight the positive experiences.
-Your formula may entail snapping a photo of a print you are about to package and ship then posting it on Instagram.
-It might be to write a little description of a commissioned project you just completed for a customer and sharing it on Facebook.
+The first thing to know here is you want to share your positives and not your negatives.
+Remember you’re Positive Brand?
+Everyone is going to have some negative experiences as a seller at some point but we want to highlight the positive experiences.
+Your formula may entail snapping a photo of a print you are about to package and ship and then posting it on Instagram.
+It might be to write a little description of a commissioned project you just completed for a customer and share it on Social Media.

 9. Test New Product Concepts

-Remember when I asked if you sell commissioned work if you considered also selling non-commissioned work as well.
+Remember when I asked if you sell commissioned work and if you considered also selling non-commissioned work as well?
 This would be another example of testing a new product concept.

 Stress can play a large role in a person’s success or failure in any endeavor.
 When operating an Etsy shop, some of the stress associated with it can be the result of not managing time properly, therefore feeling unable to keep up with the demand of creating art, processing orders, and shipping.
-The best cure is to regroup and meditate on ways you can streamline, make improvements to your shop, products, customers service and shipping.
+The best cure is to regroup and meditate on ways you can streamline, and make improvements to your shop, products, customer service, and shipping.

-My last bit of advice is if selling on Etsy is your main source of income or full time business, taking time off is so important, even if it means suspending your shop temporarily while you head out on a trip or vacation at home.
-As someone who has run a business I know it is extremely hard to step away for a period when you have things to do piled up.
+My last bit of advice is if selling on Etsy is your main source of income or full-time business, taking time off is so important, even if it means suspending your shop temporarily while you head out on a trip or vacation at home.
+As someone who has run a business, I know it is extremely hard to step away for a period when you have things to do pile up.
 But I also told myself I did not want to be one of those people that worked non-stop unaware they were working their life away.
-So, take some time off, enjoy your Etsy business and enjoy life as an artist.
+So, take some time off, enjoy your Etsy business, and enjoy life as an artist.